denisyukphp/throttler/README.md

 }
 ```

-As a result, the throttler will go through all the nodes and return the appropriate one according to the chosen strategy, as shown below:
+As a result, the throttler will go through all the nodes and return the appropriate one according to the chosen strategy as shown below:

 ```text
 +---------+-------------+